jensens/collective.recipe.appengine/README.rst

 Options
 ^^^^^^^

+sdk-directory
-:sdk-directory: Path to the App Engine SDK directory.
-It can be an
-    absolute path or a reference to the `collective.recipe.appengine:sdk` destination option.
-Default is `${buildout:parts-directory}/google_appengine`.
+    Path to the App Engine SDK directory.
+It can be an absolute path or a reference to the `collective.recipe.appengine:sdk` destination option.
+Default is `${buildout:parts-directory}/google_appengine`. appcfg-script
-:appcfg-script: Name of the appcfg script to be installed in the bin
-    directory..
-Default is `appcfg`.
+    Name of the appcfg script to be installed in the bin directory..
+Default is `appcfg`. bulkload_client-script
-:bulkload_client-script: Name of the bulkloader script to be installed in
-    the bin directory.
-Default is `bulkload_client`.
+    Name of the bulkloader script to be installed in the bin directory.
+Default is `bulkload_client`. bulkloader-script
-:bulkloader-script: Name of the bulkloader script to be installed in
-    the bin directory.
-Default is `bulkloader`.
+    Name of the bulkloader script to be installed in the bin directory.
+Default is `bulkloader`. dev_appserver-script
-:dev_appserver-script: Name of the dev_appserver script to be installed in
-    the bin directory.
-Default is `dev_appserver`.
+    Name of the dev_appserver script to be installed in the bin directory.
+Default is `dev_appserver`. remote_api_shell-script
-:remote_api_shell-script: Name of the remote_api_shell script to be
-    installed in the bin directory.
-Default is `remote_api_shell`.
+    Name of the remote_api_shell script to be installed in the bin directory.
+Default is `remote_api_shell`. config-file
-:config-file: Configuration file with the default values to use in
-    scripts.
-Default is `appenginetools.cfg`.
+    Configuration file with the default values to use in scripts.
+Default is `appenginetools.cfg`. extra-paths
-:extra-paths: Extra paths to include in sys.path for generated scripts.
+    Extra paths to include in sys.path for generated scripts.

 Example
 ^^^^^^^